 Do I Have Limited Time to File an Injury Claim After a Fort Lauderdale Crash?

-This means that you’ll have up to four years from the date of your accident to file a claim in civil court.
+This means that you’ll have up to two years from the date of your accident to file a claim in civil court.

-You may have less time to act if a government entity is involved or more time if the at-fault driver can’t be located.
+You may have less time to act if a government entity is involved or more time depending on when the accident occurred..
 However, these are the exceptions, rather than the rule.

 Do not miss the deadline that applies to your case – you will lose the right to file a claim and demand compensation.